ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 that the memory address passed to "placement new" is big enough to hold the object and meet special requirements such that memory alignment.
 Usually in this case, explicitly calling destructor is needed.
 It is reasonable because that you take the role of comiler in such case.

+In a user-defined memory management system, it's widely used.
+The possible use case is like: `new (allocator.allocate(sizeof(DataType))) DataType()`.

 ## only destructor declared as private or protected

 It can force the class only can be allocate dynamically.
 That is object can only be created by new().
 Object allocate in such way `Type obj` is forbidden.

 ## default member initializer
   The behavior is the same with constructor initializing list.